rober-m/.dots/README.md

 ### Roadmap

+- [x] Add Neovim and configure all the essential packages
 - [ ] Create a sepparate config for Nvim + Haskell with: [haskell-tools](https://github.com/MrcJkb/haskell-tools.nvim)
 - [ ] Add VSCode + extensions
 - [ ] Add profiles for multiple systems